vivaria/edisonrul.ing/docs/source/cards/s/shadowpriestess-of-ohm.md

 ### Card Rulings

-●Shadowpriestess of Ohm's effect is an Ignition Effect.
+*   Shadowpriestess of Ohm's effect is an Ignition Effect.
-●Tributing 1 face-up DARK monster is a cost.
+*   Tributing 1 face-up DARK monster is a cost.